Alex-SJuice/UI-designer-for-Processing/README.md

-to delete a ui element that is already present, put your mouse over it and press delete to save your ui, press tab, this will save your ui to a text file that you specify in the program itself also, you need to give the program a valid path to a font in order to work
+to delete a ui element that is already present, put your mouse over it and press delete to save your ui, press tab, this will save your ui to a text file that you specify in the program itself also, you need to give the program a valid path to a font in order to work also I have no idea how to format the readme oops